1712n/dn-institute/content/attacks/posts/2023-06-06-Harmony’s Horizon.md

 ## Summary

 On Thursday, June 23, 2022, the Harmony Protocol team was notified of a malicious attack on their proprietary Horizon Bridge.
 Blockchain bridges, also known as cross-chain bridges, facilitate communication between different blockchain networks and allow users to transfer assets from one network to another.
 Using Harmony's Horizon Bridge, users can move assets, including tokens, stablecoins, and NFTs, between the Ethereum, Binance Smart Chain, and Harmony blockchains.
 At 5:30 AM Pacific Standard Time, several transactions compromised the bridge, with 11 transactions extracting tokens stored in the bridge.
 The hackers were able to steal the following assets: Frax (FRAX), Wrapped Ether (WETH), Aave (AAVE), Sushi (SUSHI), Frax Share (FXS), AAG (AAG), Binance USD (BUSD), Dai (DAI), Tether (USDT), Wrapped BTC (WBTC), and USD Coin (USDC).
-All of these tokens were exchanged for ETH on the decentralized exchange Uniswap.
+Some of these tokens have been exchanged for ETH on decentralized exchanges.

 ## Attackers